mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 If all cluster hosts and the reserved virtual IP addresses are in the same subnet, you typically do not need to perform any additional configuration to your networking infrastructure.
 If you are using more than one subnet for the cluster, however, you should work with your networking team to ensure connectivity between all hosts and the reserved range of virtual IP addresses.

-MetalLB can be configured in two modes - layer2 and bgp.
+MetalLB can be configured in two modes - layer2 and BGP.

 The following example illustrates the layer2 configuration in the `cluster.yaml` configuration file: